 Degree Requirements—On Campus

-This course explores potential answers to complex and important questions about criminal behavior by drawing on the social science of criminology.
+o This course explores potential answers to complex and important questions about criminal behavior by drawing on the social science of criminology.
 Criminology is the interdisciplinary study of the development of law, criminal phenomena and societal responses to crime.
-The primary emphasis of this course will be discussing and evaluating major explanations or theories of crime.
-Because criminology is interdisciplinary, we will examine theories that are ground in a range of academic perspectives, including sociological, biological, political, psychological and economic explanations for crime.
+The course has two primary focuses: 1) to explore and evaluate major explanations or theories of crime and 2) understand and evaluate the policy implications of major crime problems.
+Because criminology is interdisciplinary, students will examine theories that are grounded in a range of academic perspectives, including sociological, biological, political, psychological and economic explanations for crime.
+These theories will be centered on important public policy debates about a host of contemporary problems, including: firearm violence, high post- incarceration recidivism, opioid use disorder crisis and human trafficking.
 Course lectures and discussions focus on the historical development of the theories, their major assumptions and propositions, their relevance for public policy and practice.
-As we progress through each explanation for crime, we critically evaluate the validity of different explanations for crime as well as criminal justice policies and practices that they support. [ 4 cr. ]
+As the course progresses through each explanation for crime, students will have the opportunity to critically evaluate the validity of different explanations for crime as well as criminal justice policies and practices that they support. [ 4 cr. ]

 (Four courses/16 credits)